Email marketing for visual artists is the best tool for artists to communicate with their buyers and sell art online.— Barney Davey

 Email marketing is the most efficient and profitable way to market your art online.
 Mastering email marketing is a lifetime improvement skill that gets better.
 Today we are taking a closer look at email marketing sequences for artists.

 Sequences are at the heart of your business.
 They attract attention, tell stories, and ask for orders, referrals, and reviews or testimonials.
 Automation runs autoresponder series to your clients and prospects based on tags you give them.
 The series uses personalization to communicate with your readers based on their tags.
 Customer, prospect, and vendor are basic tags.
 You go from there to gather even more valuable data.

 A benefit for Art Marketing Toolkit Project members is asking art business questions in the Facebook group.
 The answers from me and our other members provide tons of practical advice and useful suggestions.
 Everything is saved for review anytime.

 About Email Marketing Sequences for Artists

 Recently, a member asked about email sequences, which I’ll get to shortly.
 For clarity, here is a brief explanation of email sequences for artists.
-There are several terms for email marketing sequences that essentially mean the same thing.
+Several terms for email marketing sequences essentially mean the same thing.
 They include drip campaign marketing, autoresponders, email marketing sequences, and other variations.

 Email marketing sequences are an integral part of an overall marketing campaign that will include traditional and digital marketing plans working off traffic promotions.